jovemnf/auth-jwt/README.md

 # auth-jwt

-> Um módulo de autenticação via JWT
+> An authentication module using JWT

 ## Install